miguelAvina1/Recommender-Systems/README.md

 ### Prerequisites ###

 * R
+* Web browser

 ### Overview ###

 This project analyzes the [data](https://archive.ics.uci.edu/ml/datasets/Restaurant+%26+consumer+data) from the IC Irvine Machine Learning Repository.
+This data can also be found under the RCdata folder of this repository.

-The project follows the steps described in the [Instructions](https://github.com/miguelAvina1/Recoommender-Systems/blob/master/Instructions/Tarea_Sistemas_de_Recomendacion.pdf) provided.
+The project follows the steps described in the [Instructions](https://github.com/miguelAvina1/Recommender-Systems/tree/master/Instructions/Tarea_Sistemas_de_Recomendacion.pdf) provided.

- **RecommSystems.Rmd** is the resulting notebook describing each step of the homework along with the R instructions used.
+*  **"RecommSystems.Rmd"** is an R notebook describing each step of the homework along with the R instructions used.
+We created this file to help the reader follow our rationale and the approaches we took while doing this exercise.
+ It also describes assumptions and our interpretations to the results.

+*  **"RecommSystems.nb.html"** is the compiled version of the .Rmd file ready to be read in any browser or html viewer.

+*  **"RecommSystems.R"** is the R script for this exercise.
+This file might be useful to have a more compact view of the code.
+Comments for most of the sections are provided.
+However, we strongly suggest to read RecommeSystems.Rmd for broader explanations.

+* **"IS_RecommSystem.Rproj"** is the R-Studio project.

 * * *